lightly-ai/lightly/docs/source/examples/barlowtwins.rst

         - Features are gathered from all GPUs before the loss is calculated

         Note that Synchronized Batch Norm and feature gathering are optional and the model can also be trained without them.
+Without Synchronized Batch Norm and feature gathering the batch norm and loss for each GPU are only calculated based on the features on that specific GPU.

         .. literalinclude:: ../../../examples/pytorch_lightning_distributed/barlowtwins.py